reeseschultz/ubump/README.md

 ## Why?

 You have a Unity project, package, or monorepo of packages that you want to bump using automated release processes. `ubump` can do that for you, both as a platform-agnostic CLI and Node-based API.
-The interative CLI mode will even do all the committing, pushing, and tagging for you. `ubump` additionally remembers to sync package dependency versions with those of the containing project.
+The interative CLI mode will even do all the committing, pushing, tagging, and changelog generation for you. `ubump` additionally remembers to sync package dependency versions with those of the containing project.
 But you're in control: configure and use `ubump` however you like; orchestrate it in CI if you want.

 ## Install